esteveslima/express-template/README.md

   explore running container:	docker exec -it <container-name> /bin/bash copy container file:		docker cp <containerId>:/from/root/file/path /host/path/target
   get container ip:		docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' <container-name>

+  login/logout hub/server:     docker login/logout
+  tag img before push:        docker tag <image-name:tag> <username/image-name:tag>
+  push image do hub/server:     docker push <username/image-name:tag>
   ```

   <br/>

-  Building multiple containers may be hard, so a docker-compose is required to handle this kind of situation.
+  Building multiple containers may be hard, so a [docker-compose] is required to handle this kind of situation.

-  Inside `services` folder there is a `docker-compose.yml` file describing the construction of each service within this project for production.
+  Inside `services/_deployments` folder there is a `docker-compose.yml` file describing the construction of each service within this project for production.

   Also has a `docker-compose.dev.yml` describing the same construction but for development(the difference is that `.dev` file configures a volume to share host source folder to the container and make automatic changes when update files and restart server with nodemon)